mat-s/100-days-of-code/r1-log.md

 ### Day 17: February 11, 2021
 **Today's Progress**: Very little time today, I only learned one hour.
 I created a couple of custom fields in Wordpress and got them into my GraphQL.
 From there I included them into the Gatsby page.
 I hope I can do more tomorrow.

+### Day 18: February 12, 2021
+**Today's Progress**: A little excurse into the world of oauth today: I played around with the Facebook graph explorer and learnd how to get all the credentials to access it.